How do I get a National Insurance number?

 Who needs to know my National Insurance number?

-There is a list of people who may need to know your NINO in the tax basics section of this website.
+There is a list of people who may need to know your NINO in the tax basics section.

 It is important not to give your NINO to anyone who does not need to know it.
 You should treat your NINO as confidential.